python-trio/trio/docs/source/contributing.rst

     <https://codewithoutrules.com/2016/07/31/verified-fakes/>`__

   Most major features have both real tests and tests using fakes or stubs.
-For example, :class:`~trio.ssl.SSLStream` has some tests that use Trio to make a real socket connection to real SSL server implemented using blocking I/O, because it sure would be embarrassing if that didn't work.
+For example, :class:`~trio.SSLStream` has some tests that use Trio to make a real socket connection to real SSL server implemented using blocking I/O, because it sure would be embarrassing if that didn't work.
 And then there are also a bunch of